folio-org/okapi/doc/guide.md

 ```

 Note that this works for anyone who can guess a tenant ID.
 That is fine for a
-small test module, but in real life modules do real work, and have to be
+small test module, but real life modules do real work, and need to be
 restricted to privileged users.

 #### The Auth module